-1.1 This policy address the rating of Council properties for which no operational use can be attributed to the land, and which are used to provide efficient services.
-This policy targets the following goal:
+- 1.1 This Policy addresses the rating of Council properties for which no operational use can be attributed to the land, and which are used to provide efficient services. - 1.2 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.3 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.

-The Council's goal is to provide sufficient resources and support to efficiently and effectively achieve Council's output objectives.